mccright/rand-notes/Novel-Corona-Virus-COVID-19.md

 "Another study looked at the effects of US state-government mandates for mask use in April and May.
 Researchers estimated that those reduced the growth of COVID-19 cases by up to 2 percentage points per day.
 They cautiously suggest that mandates might have averted as many as 450,000 cases, after controlling for other mitigation measures, such as physical distancing."
 Lyu, W. & Wehby, G. L. Health Aff. [https://doi.org/10.1377/hlthaff.2020.00818](https://doi.org/10.1377/hlthaff.2020.00818) (2020) and at: [http://scholar.google.com/scholar?q=10.1377%2Fhlthaff.2020.00818](http://scholar.google.com/scholar?q=10.1377%2Fhlthaff.2020.00818)
 "Gandhi co-authored a paper published in late July suggesting that masking reduces the dose of virus a wearer might receive, resulting in infections that are milder or even asymptomatic.
 A larger viral dose results in a more aggressive inflammatory response, she suggests."
 Gandhi, M., Beyrer, C. & Goosby, E. J. Gen. Intern.
 Med. [https://doi.org/10.1007/s11606-020-06067-8](https://doi.org/10.1007/s11606-020-06067-8) (2020) and at [http://scholar.google.com/scholar?q=10.1007%2Fs11606-020-06067-8](http://scholar.google.com/scholar?q=10.1007%2Fs11606-020-06067-8)

+**COVID-19 Fatality Rate**
+COVID-19 is far more lethal than seasonal flu.
+About [1.7% of *diagnosed* coronavirus cases are lethal](https://coronavirus.jhu.edu/data/mortality), compared with 0.1% of diagnosed flu cases.
+Scientists argue that the number of people infected is far higher than the number who receive an official diagnoses which results in a lower death rates.
+In that context, the CDC estimates that the U.S. COVID-19 death rate is around 0.65% -- compared to flu’s 0.05% or 0.025% fatality rate.
+Because of our high rates of infection, that 0.65% fatality rate has produced almost 400,000 deaths (2021 Jan 16) in the U.S. alone.

 ***Projects associated with Novel Corona Virus - COVID-19***